From Horowitz -- Polchinski to Thirring and Back: Review

 Here $k$ is the level of the affine Lie algebra \eqref{su2k}.
 It is equal to one for \eqref{su2l}, but in \eqref{compsu2l} we keep it general for future use. ${\epsilon^{ab}}_c$ are the structure constants of $SU(2)$.
 There is a similar right-moving $SU(2)$ current algebra constructed out of the right-moving components of $X$, $X_R$.

 The theory at the Hagedorn radius $R=R_H=2l_s$ can be thought of as a $\mathbb{Z}_2$ orbifold of the one at the self-dual radius.
 Under this $\mathbb{Z}_2$, the charged $SU(2)$ generators $J^\pm$, $\bar J^\pm$ are odd, and are therefore projected out of the theory.
 However, we are interested in bilinears in these operators that are invariant under the $\mathbb{Z}_2$.
-In particular, from the worldsheet point of view, the spacetime fields $\phi(x)$ and $\chi(x)$ correspond to deformations of the worldsheet Lagrangian of the form \cite{Balthazar:2022szl}
+In particular, as is standard in string theory, from the worldsheet point of view, the spacetime fields $\phi(x)$ and $\chi(x)$ correspond to deformations of the worldsheet Lagrangian of the form \cite{Balthazar:2022szl}

+Indeed, plugging (\ref{su2l}) and its right-moving analog into (\ref{lws}), we see that $\phi(x)$ multiplies $\partial X\bar\partial X$ and therefore can be thought of as a local (in $\mathbb{R}^d$) deformation of the radius of the $X$ circle, while $\chi(x)$ multiplies the vertex operator of the winding one tachyon.
 The normalizations in \eqref{lws} were chosen such that the worldsheet operators multiplying the real scalar fields $\phi(x)$, ${\rm Re}\;\chi(x)$, and ${\rm Im}\;\chi(x)$ are normalized to one.

 Thus, the problem of constructing HP solutions is equivalent to the worldsheet problem of finding zeroes of the $\beta$-function of the sigma model \eqref{lws}, in which the asymptotic value of $\phi$, $\phi_\infty$ \eqref{chiphilarger}, is small.
 Of course, \eqref{lws} is in general not the full Lagrangian, since one has to include the back-reaction of the dilaton and metric on ${\mathbb{R}}^d$ to turning on non-zero $\phi(x)$, $\chi(x)$.
 We will discuss this back-reaction later.